openebs-archive/openebs-docs/docs/ugcstor-csi.md

 **Set priority class:** Sets the priority levels as required.

-**Compression:** This helps in setting the compression for cStor pools.
+**Compression:** This helps in configuring the compression property of cStor pools defaults to lz4 compression algorithm.

 **ReadOnly threshold:** Helps in specifying read only thresholds for cStor pools.
 <br>